uoregon-libraries/rais-image-server/README.md

 On the first run, there will be a large download to get the image, but after that it will be cached locally.

-Note that the environmental variables are optional, though IIIFURL will almost certainly need to be changed in production:

-- PORT: the port RAIS listens on, defaults to 12415
-- IIIFURL: what RAIS reports as its server URL, defaults to localhost:$PORT/iiif
-- IIIFINFOCACHESIZE is the number of items in the info cache.
-Each item is very small, and 10,000 should use fewer than 5 megs of RAM.

 Test by visiting `http://localhost:12415/iiif/test-world.jp2/full/full/0/default.jpg`, then just configure the port/url/volume mount as needed.